 It is a very common arrangement for organizations to have both a 501(c)(6) “trade or business organization” and 501(c)(3) “public charity”.
 For example, the Ann Arbor Chamber has both as well.

 SPARK’s tax forms show that the organization’s budget has grown year over year.
 What is the reason for this budget increase?

-Ann Arbor SPARK’s work in these areas is in direct response to the new and existing businesses in our region requiring assistance with expansion, investment, and talent in our region.
+Ann Arbor SPARK’s work is in direct response to the new and existing businesses in our region requiring assistance with expansion, investment, and talent in our region.
 To meet the needs of our growing economy, Ann Arbor SPARK has expanded its businesses and startup services every year.
 Recent examples include opening new space in our SPARK Central Innovation Center to accommodate second stage entrepreneurs as well as provide a “soft landing” space for international companies looking to establish a presence in the U.S. Ann Arbor SPARK’s team identified office space as a need for these two different types of businesses, and responded, and the new space at SPARK Central is at capacity.

 A key area where SPARK has expanded services has been talent initiatives.
 As companies grow here, so does the demand for skilled and high tech talent, and ways to reach potential employees.
 Ann Arbor SPARK has grown its talent initiatives to include annual, marquee events Tech Trek and Tech Homecoming, as well as talent mixers.

 The growth in our budget also accommodates our work administering the Michigan Angel Fund, which supports very early stage startups, and our work in Livingston County, which began in 2012.